9 Mindfulness Based Stress Reduction Exercises

 #2 Conscious Breaths

-Your breathing patterns is related to your mind states and by reversing this process, you can achieve the desired emotional state, this is why mindfulness practices include breathing exercises.
+Your breathing patterns are related to your mind states and by reversing this process, you can achieve the desired emotional state, this is why mindfulness practices include breathing exercises.

 Conscious breaths are one of the simplest tools to bring your attention to the present moment.